How to Run Mortgage Protection Facebook Ads Without Tripping Meta's Rules

 - A multi-day cadence (call, text, email) runs automatically until contact.

 This is where ad spend turns into commission.
-We build this end-to-end on our mortgage protection Facebook ads service, pairing the HOUSING-compliant campaign with the follow-up engine that actually closes the loop.
+We build this end-to-end on our mortgage protection Facebook ads service, pairing the category-compliant campaign with the follow-up engine that actually closes the loop.
 The wider system, from offer to CRM cadence, lives under our mortgage protection marketing approach.

 The math you should expect